Continuous Positional Payoffs: Introduction

 \section{Introduction}

 We study two-player turn-based games on finite directed graphs.
 In these games, two players called Max and Min travel over nodes of a given graph along its edges for infinitely many turns.
-In each turn, one of the players decides where to go next -- which of the two depends on a predetermined partition of the nodes between the players.
+In each turn, one of the players decides where to go next, and which of the two depends on a predetermined partition of the nodes between the players.

-After infinitely many turns, we get an infinite path in our graph.
+The game is of infinite duration.
+As a result of the game, we get an infinite path in our graph.
 Each infinite path is mapped to a real number called its \emph{reward}, according to some \emph{payoff function} (or, for brevity, a payoff).
 The larger the reward is the more Max is happy; on the contrary, Min wants to minimize the reward.

 We consider only payoffs that are defined through \emph{edge labels}.
 Namely, we first fix some finite set $A$ of labels.
 Then we label edges of our game graph by elements of $A$.
-After this, any function $\vphi\colon A^\omega\to\mathbb{R}$ can be viewed as a payoff in our graph.
+After this, any bounded function $\vphi\colon A^\omega\to\mathbb{R}$ can be viewed as a payoff in our graph.
 Namely, it takes an infinite path, considers an infinite word over $A$ ``written'' on this path, and applies $\vphi$ to this infinite word.

 Fix a \emph{strategy} of one of the players (that is, an instruction how to play in all possible developments of the game).
 If this is a strategy of Max, then its \emph{value} is the infimum of the payoff over all infinite paths that can occur in a play with this strategy.
 Similarly, if this a strategy of Min, then its value is the supremum of the payoff over all infinite paths that can occur in a play with this strategy.
 Values are a standard way of measuring the ``worst-case'' quality of a strategy.